timrichardson/Prime-Ubuntu-18.04/README.md

 sudo mv /usr/bin/prime-select /usr/bin/prime-select_orig
 sudo ln -s /usr/local/bin/prime-select /usr/bin/prime-select
 ```
-Of course, this means if you need to use the standard script (for example, to force nvidia mode if you upgrade nvidia drivers without reading the notes above), you have to explicity use the official script).
+Of course, this means if you need to use the standard script (for example, to force nvidia mode if you upgrade nvidia drivers without reading the notes above), you have to explicitly use the official script).

 # Did it work?
 Is the nvidia card powered off?